bravo-2018/Assessments/Week-3-dhofstetter.md

 #### 1. Here is a list of pros and cons to using the React library to build your application -- but some of them are false.
 Remove the false statements from the list:

-- False (Angular) -React was created to be simple, so that even people with minimal code experience could use it and create Single Page Applications (SPAs)
+- React was created to be simple, so that even people with minimal code experience could use it and create Single Page Applications (SPAs)
 - React is a modern, efficient answer to complex UI applications
-- False -React is a full stack framework for modern web applications

 - React is a flexible library that plays the role of V in an MVC framework